beginning of content

 Feed times can be particularly difficult as it's hard to watch over toddlers while also paying attention to the baby.
 Toddlers may also feel jealous or frightened and act out by hitting or pulling at the baby.
 They might also demand attention by grizzling, wetting their pants or wanting you to bring them things.

-Making sure that your toddler doesn't feel rejected is important, but so is your need for peace and quiet to feed your baby.
+Making sure that your toddler doesn't feel left out is important, but so is your need for peace and quiet to feed your baby.
 Find the simplest way that works for you to have relaxing feeding times.

 Resources and support